CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 2A - Orbits (part 1).md

 ```math
 \frac{360\degree}{T}\cdot t \tag{22}
 ```
 Where $t$ is the time elapsed since periapsis.
 We call this quantity the [*mean anomaly*](https://en.wikipedia.org/wiki/Mean_anomaly) and is denoted $M$.
 Now let's account for Kepler's second law.
-The eccentric anomaly can be related to the mean anomaly by [Kepler's equation](https://en.wikipedia.org/wiki/Kepler%27s_equation):
+Fortunately, there is a very easy relation between the mean and eccentric anomalies: they can be related to the mean anomaly by [Kepler's equation](https://en.wikipedia.org/wiki/Kepler%27s_equation):
 ```math
 M = E - e\sin (E) \tag{23}
 ```